 Canon vs Nikon: which DSLR should you buy?

-When you want to buy a new camera, the two brands out there to choose from are Nikon and Canon.
+When you want to buy a new camera it is always Canon vs Nikon, the two brands out to compare.
 They are way ahead of the rest and deservedly so.
 The comparison between the two of them is an enigma that most of the camera lovers will enjoy.

 Which one is faster of the two?

 As far as we consider the auto focus speed, both come in pretty much at the same time.
 The burst speed rates though differ considerably.
 This speed is more in mirrorless cameras but the DSLRs too have their share of cameras which have a good burst speed.
 The DSLR has loads of equipment that help it capture pictures with more ease.

 You find faster high-end DSLRs in Canon such as the Canon EOS 7D Mark II gives you a 10-fps burst rate making it ideal for sports photography.
 It has a price of $1,799.
 On a comparative note, Nikon APS-C D7200 can do 6 fps.
 In the top range, you have the Canon full frame 1D X which gives you 14 fps while Nikon D4S shows 11fps.
 When you compare the budget models they are just about the same.
 The Canon T6S can do 5 fps while the Nikon D7200 does 6-7 fps.
 Considering the excessive cost, many people rent their camera and equipment.
 One great shop for people of Bengaluru is wildclickz.

 How about the sensors on Canon and Nikon?